intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 ## Logic Gate: Part 1

 By now, you have learned about `Logic` and `LogicValue`.
-Let's now dive into our first tutorial on Logic gates.
+Let's now dive into our first tutorial on Logic gate.
 Suppose we want to build a 2-input Logic `AND` gate.

 ![And Gate](./assets/And_gate.png)